UCL-Biosciences/Auto-Prot/README.md

 We want this tool to be useful and accessible for as many people as possible - comments and feedback are very welcome.
 Please send to [james.d.gilbert@ucl.ac.uk](mailto:james.d.gilbert@ucl.ac.uk).

 ## ⚙️ Configuration
 There is a configuration (config) file that allows the user to control lots of parts of the analysis without editing any code.
 For instructions, see the workflow document.

-The template for the report can be edited: `report/report-template.md`
+Changes to the config file are ignored (config file in .gitignore) so the default config doesn't get overwritten and continues to work when downloaded.

 ## 🤝 Contributing